Laredo Water Quality at a Glance

 Test Your Water

-Request water testing through the Utilities Department by calling (956) 721-2000.
-Testing is especially important for homes built before 1986 which may have lead components in their plumbing, and for monitoring bacterial contamination given recent infrastructure issues.
+Request water testing through the Utilities Department by calling (956) 721-2000 or visiting laredoutilities.com.
+Testing is especially important for homes built before 1986, which may have lead solder or lead-bearing fixtures, and for any property that experienced disruption during the 2024 infrastructure crisis.

 Use Certified Filters